yn-sun/yn-sun.github.io/_pages/about.md

 News
 ======
-* <span style="color: #0000a0">I am looking for self-motivated Ph.D students to be enrolled in 2022, please drop me an email with your CV and a research plan in line with any of my research interest.</span>
+* <span style="color: #0000a0">I am looking for self-motivated Ph.D students to be enrolled in 2022, please drop me an email with your CV and a research plan releated to my research interest.</span>
 * One of our work focusing on <span style="color: #FF0000">improving efficiency of NAS</span> is accepted by ICCV21.

 Research Interest